freakazoidas/BillSplit6/README.md

 # BillSplit6

 How to run:
+$ python3 -m venv auth
 $ . auth/Scripts/activate (for windows)
 $ . auth/bin/activate (for ubuntu)
 $ pip install -r requirements.txt
 $ export FLASK_APP=project
 $ flask run

-use these credentials to test:
+can use these credentials to test:
 id:
 asas@gmail.com